-(1) Core ROATCE is a non-GAAP financial measure that is calculated by dividing core earnings to common shareholders by average tangible common equity does not include the preference shareholders' equity or goodwill and intangible assets.
+(f) Core ROATCE is a non-GAAP financial measure that is calculated by dividing core earnings to common shareholders by average tangible common equity.
+Average tangible common equity does not include the preference shareholders' equity or goodwill and intangible assets.
 For more information on the non-GAAP financial measures, see Item 5.A.
 "Operating Results - Reconciliation of Non-GAAP Financial Measures".